Menu

 Lifetime mortgages are as they sound.
 A mortgage on your property remains in place until a specific life event occurs, which will either be when you die or move into long-term care, after which, your property is sold, and the capital plus interest is repaid to your plan provider.

-Interest on lifetime mortgages is applied continuously, which raises the cost of finance.
-Plan providers will base the amount you can release on a loan-to-value (LTV) ratio usually starting at between 14% and 19% of your property value at age 55, then increasing incrementally with age.
+Interest on lifetime mortgages is applied continuously, raising the cost of finance.
+Plan providers will base the amount you can release on a loan-to-value (LTV) ratio, usually starting at between 14% and 19% of your property value at age 55 and increasing incrementally with age.
 Those using equity release over 70 will be able to borrow more, often around 50% LTV.

 It should be remembered that interest is accrued on all money released from its release date.
 If you don’t plan on using all the capital released immediately, it’s worth considering drawdown as you only pay interest on what’s released, and you can leave some on reserve until you need it.